 The efforts of the combined ecosystem have produced results across the continent.
 Although, most of the activity is still concentrated in Johannesburg and Cape Town.
 These efforts have resulted in:

 Moreover, entrepreneurs need to realize that the world is more connected than ever before.
-Creation of high-growth, digitally-enabled businesses will make an impact in the country.
+The creation of high-growth, digitally-enabled businesses will make an impact in the country.

 It will also create jobs.
 Therefore, build local but also aim beyond the borders.